What does insulin do?

 An insulin pump is a battery-operated device that gives you insulin regularly throughout the day.
 It’s an alternative to injecting but it’s only available to people with Type 1 diabetes.
 We’ve got more information about insulin pumps if you need it.

 Insulin resistance is when the insulin that you produce, or the insulin you inject, doesn’t work properly.
 This can mean your blood sugar levels increase.
-Insulin resistance can happen if you have too much fat around your stomach, but it doesn’t only affect you if you’re overweight.
+Insulin resistance can happen if you have too much fat around your stomach, but it doesn’t only affect you if have obesity or overweight.

 Insulin and children